BrunoScholles98/GigaSistemica-Advancing-Systemic-Health-Diagnostics-through-AI/README.md

 ---

 ### Contact
-For further inquiries or collaboration opportunities, please contact Bruno Scholles Dias via email: [brunoscholles98@gmail.com](mailto:brunoscholles98@gmail.com).
-Additionally, you can contact me via WhatsApp at +351 913 686 499.
+For further inquiries or collaboration opportunities, please contact me via email: [brunoscholles98@gmail.com](mailto:brunoscholles98@gmail.com) or one of the Coordinators bellow.
+Additionally, you can reach me via WhatsApp at +351 913 686 499.

 ---